 As the decade progressed further, the hippy movement sprung out in response to the opposition to the Vietnam War.
 Anti-establishment, anti-war and anti-violence, it had an ‘anything goes’ philosophy, with ideals including free love.
 Everything got bigger and longer; hair, collars, pant legs, and far-out psychedelic patterns.

 The constantly evolving Beatles could be considered early leaders of this movement with their musical masterpiece, Sergeant Pepper’s Lonely Hearts Club Band.
 Released in June 1967, at the beginning of what became known as the ‘Summer of Love’, it captured the mood rather well.
 Musical legend, Jimi Hendrix was another exponent of this style, embracing outrageous patterns and prints, scarves, bell-bottomed pants to create a truly distinctive image.

 London’s Carnaby Street became the happening place to go and pick up some groovy clothing where velvet jackets and frilly shirts were the order of the day.

 There was a big eastern influence for 1960s hippies, with Kaftan jackets, Indian prints and other ethnic fashions being worn.

 The movie Easy Rider became the anthem for the hippy style when released in 1969, as people got set to roar into the 1970s.

-I hope you now have lots of 1960s menswear clothing ideas and have discovered that it wasn’t all hippies.
+I hope you now have lots of 60s fashions ideas for guys and have discovered that it wasn’t all hippies.
 Although they did stand out!